Demo

-You will join the Appeals and Post-Conviction Department of our Appellate Services Division.
-You will provide representation in a wide range of proceedings occurring after a client has been convicted of one or more non-capital crimes.
-You will work on a variety of post-conviction issues, including systemic litigation related to race in the criminal justice system, criminalization of poverty, and criminal defense immigration consequences.
+As an APD in the Appeals & Postconviction Department, you will provide representation in a wide range of proceedings occurring after a client has been convicted of one or more misdemeanor or felony crimes.
+You will work on a variety of postconviction issues, including inadequate pretrial investigations, misuse of forensic evidence, and other systemic problems related to race in the criminal justice system, criminalization of poverty, and criminal defense immigration consequences.
 You will work individually on cases as well as in a group setting on projects reviewing larger issues, and these group litigation projects will include both supervisors and attorneys with varying levels of experience.

 The most common day-to-day work for the position relates to the following types of legal filings/cases: